 Welcome!
 Bienvenue!
 Willkommen! ¡Bienvenidos!

 We would like to extend a very warm welcome from the Modern Languages Faculty at Queen Elizabeth's School.
 We are a hard-working and dynamic team, offering a diverse range of languages and backgrounds.
-We also have two Foreign Language Assistants, covering French and Spanish.
-These work individually with our Year 12 and 13 students, and our Key Stage 4 exam classes.

 In today's global economy, companies dealing with international markets are increasingly demanding better language skills of their workforce.
 Learning a Modern Foreign Language is a skill for life which will enhance both communication skills and employment prospects.